kishima/DigisparkCase/README.md

 # DigisparkCase
-SLT files of Digispark case
+STL files of Digispark case

 This files can be used for a 3D printer.
 You need glue to close it as well.